 The medical term for sciatica is “lumbar radiculopathy,” and unlike general back pain, it is a bit harder to understand.
 Sciatica typically affects people aged 30-50, and there are several different ways in which it can develop.
 Certain conditions can lead to sciatica, such as bone spurs, arthritis, or any injury that affects the sciatic nerve.
 Injuries can also lead to sciatica, such as herniated discs, harsh falls, sports-related collisions, or anything that occurs gradually over time through overuse, repetition, or general “wear and tear.”

 Knowing the difference:

 “Back pain” is an all-encompassing term used to describe a vast number of conditions that cause pain in the upper or lower back.
 Sports-related injuries, poor posture, and car accidents are just a few of the many ways that someone can develop back pain.

 Back pain can be described as either acute or chronic.
 Acute pain means that it lasts for a short time and is usually severe.
 Chronic pain means that it lasts generally three months or longer and it can either cause dull or severe persistent pain.
 The pain you experience is typically either rooted in your back muscles or the bones in your spine.

-No matter what the case may be, one of our Boise physical therapists can set up a treatment plan based on your specific back pain, its location, and your medical history.
+No matter what the case may be, one of our Boise and Meridian physical therapists can set up a treatment plan based on your specific back pain, its location, and your medical history.

 Those who have experienced sciatica typically report it as being very uncomfortable.
 Fortunately, it is also fairly easy to diagnose.